libscore/site/README.md

 To help us locate the Github page for a JavaScript library, see [this thread](https://github.com/julianshapiro/libscore/issues/1).

 While the maintainers of Libsore do not have the time to answer your technical questions, we always make time to fix bugs.
 If you've spotted something, please file an [issue](https://github.com/julianshapiro/libscore/issues).
-Thank you!

-If you get a lot of use out Libscore, please thank the project's sponsors on Twitter: @[Stripe](twitter.com/stripe) and @[DigitalOcean](twitter.com/digitalocean).
+Thank Libscore's sponsors on Twitter: @[Stripe](twitter.com/stripe) and @[DigitalOcean](twitter.com/digitalocean).